Lakshminarayan Matha: History

 In 2023, the longest national flag of Nepal was established at the Tasmaiya Baba Park developed on the eastern side of the Matha.
 The height of the pillar of the flag is 110 feet high.
 The length and the width of the flag are equal to 25 feet each.

+Legacy

+In the year 2025, the Postal Services Department of the Nepal Government formally released a postage stamp with the image of the country's largest and historic monastery of Laxminarayan Matha to commemorate its cultural and historical legacy.
+The postage stamp features 10 rupee denomination along with a grand view of the Lakshminarayan Mandir in the monastery and a photograph of its exterior.
+A special ceremony was organised on the occasion of the inauguration of the postal stamp.
+It was unveiled by the Information and Communications Minister Jagdish Pokhrel of the country.